goooral/data_visualization_with_python/Benefits of code-based visualization.md

 ## 5. Flexibility and customization

-Programming languages like Python offer extensive libraries for data visualization, providing:
+Programming languages like Python offer extensive libraries for data visualization (like Matplotlib, Seaborn, or Plotly), providing:

 - More options and greater control over the final output.
 - The ability to create complex, interactive visualizations.